Oil Prices Recover After U.S. Stockpiles Data

-Oil futures were rising Wednesday after U.S. data showed refiners continued to gobble up crude oil from storage tanks, drawing down stockpiles.
+U.S. oil futures rose Wednesday after U.S. data showed refiners gobbled up more crude oil than ever from storage tanks, drawing down stockpiles.

 Continue Reading Below